 Before using this medication, tell your doctor or pharmacist your medical history, especially of:

 - Blood clots (including those in the legs / lungs / eyes).

-- Heart disease (blocked blood vessels in the heart), heart attack , high cholesterol, irregular heartbeat called atrial fibrillation, high blood pressure , smoking, kidney disease, liver disease, heart failure , cancer, high levels of blood fat (triglycerides ).
+- Heart disease (blocked blood vessels in the heart), heart attack, high cholesterol, irregular heartbeat called atrial fibrillation, high blood pressure, smoking, kidney disease, liver disease, heart failure, cancer, and high levels of blood fat (triglycerides ).

-Tell your doctor if you have just had surgery or if you are confined to a bed or chair for a long time (such as a long plane flight).
+Tell your doctor if you have just had surgery or are confined to a bed or chair for a long time (such as a long plane flight).

-These conditions increase the risk of developing blood clots, especially if you are using raloxifene.
+These conditions increase the risk of developing blood clots, especially if using raloxifene.
 You may need to stop this medication for a time or take special precautions.

 This medicine should not be used during pregnancy.
 It could harm an unborn baby.
-If you become pregnant or think you may be pregnant, tell your doctor immediately.
+Tell your doctor immediately if you become pregnant or think you may be pregnant.